sotiriosc/bookSearchEngine/README.md

 ## Contribution:

-Anyone is free to contribute.
+Anyone is free to contribute, use or copy the code for this app and is free to claim as their own.

 ## Tests: